1.00 / AMA PRA Category 1 CreditTM 1.00 / CE for Nurses

-This continuing nursing education activity was approved by the Emergency Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Physicians' Education Resource®, LLC is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Disclosure of Unlabeled Use

-This CME activity may or may not discuss investigational, unapproved, or off-label use of drugs.
+This CME activity may or may not discuss investigational, unapproved, or off-label uses of drugs.
 Participants are advised to consult prescribing information for any products discussed.
-The information provided in this CME activity is for continuing medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options for a specific patient's medical condition.
+The information provided in this CME activity is for continuing medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to the diagnostic, treatment, and management options for a specific patient’s medical condition.

 The opinions expressed in the content are solely those of the individual faculty members and do not reflect those of PER® or any of the companies that provided commercial support for this activity.